freenet/freenet-core/README.md

 "Fred" is the software commonly known as Freenet, which Ian Clarke and other volunteers created in 2000 and have continually maintained since then.

 Locutus will be a general-purpose, cryptographically secure, decentralized, distributed computation and communication platform.
-Anyone can write and run software on it, and that software can interact in ways that would be difficult otherwise.

 Locutus won't replace Fred; they're trying to solve different (but related) problems.
 Key differences between Locutus and Fred: